jeremenichelli/jeremenichelli.github.io/_posts/2019-02-04-the-benefits-props-as-component-slots-in-react.md

 }
 ```

-If the interface of the component expands, it will translate into even more maintenance work for something that might be trivial.
+If the signature of the component expands, it will translate into even more work and duplicated definitions, and for something that might be trivial.

 ## Props as component slots